DjvuNet/DjvuNet/README.md

 DjvuNet
 =======

-DjvuNet is a fully managed Djvu reader in C# and fully supports the entire Djvu file structure.
+DjvuNet is a fully managed Djvu reader in C# and supports the entire Djvu file structure.
 This was created to support my commercial activities as Djvu is a superior format for certain document types.
 DjvuNet is a faithful implementation of the Djvu specs and should work fine for most situations.
 It is fully usable, but probably needs to be optimized a bit as Djvu is complicated.

 Optimal performance will be achieved with some background thread processing.